Kozivka, Velyki Hai rural hromada, Ternopil Raion, Ternopil Oblast: History

 The original settlement was first mentioned in written sources in 1564 under the name Lozivka (Лозівка).

-On November 23, 1918, the Polish section under the command of Colonel Czesław Rybinsko, formed in Odessa, crossed the border near Sataniv and headed for Ternopil.
+On November 23, 1918, the Polish section under the command of Colonel Czesław Rybinsko, formed in Odesa, crossed the border near Sataniv and headed for Ternopil.
 It consisted of 22 officers and 700 soldiers.
 Colonel of the West Ukrainian People's Republic, Dmytro Vitovsky, sent Sich Riflemen to meet them, who on November 27 near the village of Kozivka surrounded the Polish detachment and captured them.
 The rest of the group that remained in Mykulyntsi surrendered with the prisoners taken to Ternopil.

 In the village, a military organization Zwiazek Strzelecki (Riflemen's Association) was created, whose members brutally beat Ukrainians who wore embroidered shirts.
 Other Polish societies such as Dom ludowy and Kołko rolnicze were also organized.

 An outpost of OUN (Organization of Ukrainian Nationalists) was established in 1939, headed by Mikhailo Poliak, Joseph Hyrun, and Ivan Petriek.

 Bolshevik rule returned to the village on March 22, 1944.
 A collective farm in Kozivka was established in 1945.